HugoBlox/theme-academic-cv/content/prospectives/expectations.md

 * Approach work with curiosity, rigor, and humility.
 Being a member of the lab is our job, and we take our jobs seriously.
 It's also *just* a job.
 * Value each others' time.
-* Trust intent, own impact: gives others the benefit of the doubt, but own the consequences of our behaviors if someone approaches us feeling hurt.
+* Trust intent, own impact: gives others the benefit of the doubt, but own the consequences of our behaviors.
-* Be an active and collaborative member of the lab, but provide feedback with empathy.
-Presenting new ideas and asking for help means taking a risk.
+* Be an active and collaborative member of the lab.
+On the flip side, provide feedback with empathy.

 In addition, I have some extra responsibilies as your mentor: